Susanne Hierl: Career in state politics

-Member of the German Parliament
+Member of the Bundestag

 In the 2021 federal election, she won the direct mandate in the Bundestag constituency of Amberg with 40.3% of the first votes and thus entered the 20th German Bundestag.
 In addition, she was on the list position 20 of her party.
 She is a full member of the Legal Affairs Committee of the German Bundestag.
 In addition, Hierl is a deputy member of the Finance Committee and the Committee on Economic Cooperation and Development of the German Bundestag.
 Since 27 January 2022, she has been deputy chairwoman of the CSU state group in the German Bundestag.

 In parliament, Hierl has been serving on the Committee on European Law.
 Since 2022, she has been part of a study commission set up to investigate the entire period of German involvement in Afghanistan from 2001 to 2021 and to draw lessons for foreign and security policy in future.

 In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the CSU) and the Social Democrats (SPD) following the 2025 German elections, Hierl led the CSU delegation in the working group on families, women, youth, senior and democracy; her counterparts from the other parties were Silvia Breher and Serpil Midyatli.